zlaski/sb1d/README.md

 Note that `sb1d` does _not_ support the decompilation of .COB files found on the XOberon RTOS, as those are low-level (PowerPC) binaries.

+Please create an issue on GitHub if you run into problems.

 Enjoy!